videbar/videbar.github.io/README.md

 # Theme modifications

-I modified the original them because I want to have a set of features on my website:
+I modified the original theme because I want to have a set of features on my website:

 * I want to use the [Nord Theme](https://www.nordtheme.com/) for the colour palette.